 For some people, building a house may seem like a daunting commitment to permanence—a kind of spatial lockdown.

-With the home’s glass walls pulled open, the patio becomes an extension of the dining room.
+With the home’s glass walls pulled open, the patio and fire pit become an extension of the dining room.

 Maison de Maître by Hans Verstuyft Architecten

 Maison de Maître is a minimal home located in Gent, Belgium, designed by Hans Verstuyft Architecten.